image

 All cadets at West Point are required to serve in the army, both domestically and abroad, during the third and fourth years of their academic program.

-When most people think of West Point, they immediate think "strict, rigid, military school."
-Yes, West Point is a strict military school that holds its students to the highest academic standards, but what most people don't know is that West Point is really a fun school that offer students an impressive selection of extracurricular and recreation activities.
-West Point has its own ski slope, golf course, skating rink, and offers students the opportunity to participate in more traditional sports activities you'd expect to see at other colleges, such as baseball and basketball.
+When most people think of West Point, they immediately think “strict, rigid, military school.”
+Yes, West Point is a strict military school that holds its students to the highest academic standards, but what most people don’t know is that West Point is really a fun school that offers students an impressive selection of extracurricular and recreational activities.
+West Point has its own ski slope, golf course, and skating rink, and offers students the opportunity to participate in more traditional sports activities you’d expect to see at other colleges, such as football, baseball and basketball.

 West Point is a competitive school and only the best need apply.
 Prospective cadets are evaluated based on their academic record, physical aptitude and leadership potential.